l4nk332/JALA-Just_Another_List_App/pending_mods.md

 ###Front-end:

+  - Add a rotating sun css animation to application.

-  - Add more to the CSS Animation
+  - Add starry night sky animation to application.

   - Update the README.md to have clearer install instructions and description of dependencies.